open-feature/open-feature-operator/docs/feature_flag_source.md

 This section explains how to configure feature flag sources to injected flag sidecar.

 `FeatureFlagSource` support multiple flag sources.
-Sources are configured as a list and given below are supported sources and their configurations,
+Sources are configured as a list.
+Supported sources and their configurations are listed below.

 ### kubernetes aka `FeatureFlag`

 This is `FeatureFlag` custom resource backed flagd feature flag definition.
-Read more on the custom resource at the dedicated documentation of [FeatureFlag](./feature_flag.md)
+Read more about the custom resource at the dedicated documentation of [FeatureFlag](./feature_flag.md)

 To refer this custom resource in `FeatureFlagSource`, provider type `kubernetes` is used as below example,